OlivierBlanvillain/blogforever-crawler-publication/tex/3-architecture.md

   #.
 Download multimedia files
   #.
 Propagate resulting records to the back-end

 This pipeline design provides great modularity.
-For example, disabling JavaScript rendering or plugging in an alternative back-end can be done by editing a single line of code.
+For example, disabling JavaScript rendering or plugging in an alternative back-end can be done by editing a single line of Scrapy's configuration file.

-\TODO{Is the modularity mentioned available in the current system implementation?
-For example, can you "sense" somehow the presence of JavaScript content so as to exclude the "Render JavaScript" step in the pipeline?} \edit{I'm not really sure what to do here.
-As written before, the modularity *is* available, but at the source code level.
-I did not do any JavaScript "sensing" as the JavaScript rendering phase also takes care of taking screenshots which we want to do on each page...
-See the added (*) sentence under 3.3.}

 \begin{figure}
   \capstart